DataDog/data-streams-go/README.md

 ## Introduction

 This product is meant to measure end to end latency in async pipelines.
 It's in an Alpha phase.
+We currently support instrumentations of async pipelines using Kafka.
+Integrations with other systems will follow soon.

 ## Glossary